IFFM-PAS-MISD/wave_pro_shm/docs/source/manual.rst

   :alt: transducer

 An exemplary mesh for a through-thickness crack is shown in Figure **B**.
-To properly characterize the through-thickness crack the following **Physcal Groups** must be defined:
+To properly characterize the through-thickness crack the following **Physical Groups** must be defined:

 * **Physical Volume** which in this case has a **Physical Name**: *crack*; It consists of all elements adjacent to the crack interface;
 * **Physical Surface** corresponding to the crack interface (**Physical Name**: *crack_interface*);